 PASA has built an efficient system that costs approximately $1,200 per student.
 We maximize donor investments in transportation, meals, staffing and programs, we utilize school buildings after hours, and we reinvest over $500,000 to pay instructors in 80 community organizations committed to serving youth.

 The AfterZone: Our middle school initiative serves 1,500 young people every year.
 The AfterZone gives middle school youth access to almost 100 programs in STEM (science, technology, engineering, and math), the arts, and sports provided by 70 Providence organizations, teachers, and community-based educators.
 Programs run in five Providence middle schools and throughout the city.
 AfterZone programs are offered in a multi-week session, giving youth time for deep learning and for the opportunity to build lasting relationships with the adults who guide them.

-The Hub: Our high school initiative serves 200 young people every year.
-The Hub builds on the AfterZone and helps young people refine skills related to their career interests.
-Hub courses are offered at the Juanita Sanchez Educational Complex (JSEC) and 360 High School.
-Some credit-bearing Hub courses are also offered through the Advanced Coursework Network, a statewide initiative launched by Governor Raimondo in January 2016 to provide every high school youth in Rhode Island an opportunity to enroll in a mix of college level, Advanced Placement (AP), and credit-bearing expanded learning opportunity (ELO) courses through a single statewide course catalogue.
+The Hub & H2O: Our high school clubs serve youth attending Juanita Sanchez, 360 and Hope High Schools.
+High school programs build on the AfterZone, helping young people refine skills related to their interests.
+Some credit-bearing courses are also offered through the Advanced Coursework Network, a statewide initiative launched by Governor Raimondo in January 2016 to provide every high school youth in Rhode Island an opportunity to enroll in a mix of college level, Advanced Placement (AP), and credit-bearing expanded learning opportunity (ELO) courses through a single statewide course catalog.